 - Place of residence: If you live somewhere with more stringent regulations, a higher number of annual claims, and/or a higher cost of living, you will have higher disability insurance premiums.

 That said, small business owners are only required to provide disability insurance for their employees in New Jersey, New York, Rhode Island, California, and Hawaii.
-By contrast, most states require small businesses to carry workers’ compensation insurance for work-related injuries if they have employees.
+Instead, most other states only require small businesses to carry workers' compensation insurance for work-related injuries if they have employees.

-How to Get Disability Insurance as a Small Business
+How to Get Disability Insurance for a Small Business

 To purchase disability insurance as a small business owner, you normally must show that your business has made a profit for at least the past two years.
 This information, on which the disability coverage amount will be based, probably will require producing tax returns.